 We wanted to include some pictures and instruction for you so that you can confidently mount your camera using the PTZOptics ceiling mounts.

 The first thing you should do when you receive your PTZOptics Ceiling Mount is to read through the included manual.
-Conference Room Systems will not take responsibility for the improper installation of this mounting hardware.
+CRS will not take responsibility for the improper installation of this mounting hardware.
 If you are unsure how to install a camera with this mounting hardware yourself, please seek out someone from our team at firstname.lastname@example.org.

 The PTZOptics PT-CM-1 ceiling mount is available in either black or white, with the last two letters indicating either BK or WH to denote the color of the product.
 In this way, you can match your ceiling mount with the color of your PTZOptics camera.
 The PT-CM-1 universal ceiling mount has been designed to mount most small-sized PTZ cameras directly to multiple ceiling types with the included hardware.
 This mount can accommodate a US Single Gang Device Box, a US 4” square, round or octagonal junction box, a European single gang electrical box, wood ceilings, metal or drywall ceilings with the included hardware package.